textadventures/quest/docs/independent_npcs.md

 For example, you could use this to have your NPC make a decision.
 Give the NPC a list of instructions that includes "Script:player".
 When it gets to that point, the "npcscript" will run, and it could check if a certain condition has been met (perhaps the player is present, or a door is open), and if so, it could give the NPC a new list of actions.

-Here is a simple example that extends a patrol route if a gateway is open:
+Here is a simple example that extends a patrol route if a gateway is open.
+Note that we flag that the item is not to be deleted from the list; this is vital, as the current action is getting deleted as part of the script, and it is the entry from the new list that would be deleted.
+You need to do this any time you replace the "actions" list in your script.

 ```
 if (gateway.isopen) {